6 Ways to Thrive During the First COVID Christmas

 Step 6 | Reward your volunteers and those who help!

 COVID Christmas may be different, but that doesn’t mean that it has to be totally devoid of the Christmas spirit.
 Many people devote their time over the holidays to a cause, event or happening, that is bigger than themselves.
 Show your volunteers, helpers, interns, seasonal staff you care by delivering their wages or compensation on a card rather than cheques or cash.
 We all must do our part to keep everyone safe.
 Sending compensation funds via prepaid electronic cards, whether delivered via mail or email, helps protect staff and their loved ones while providing an online shopping tool.
 In addition, the cards provide a “bank-like” experience for anyone without a bank account – granting access to advanced features like interac transfers, bill payments, online shopping, car rentals and more.
 This season more than ever, we’re all in this together.

 As this is the first COVID Holiday Season, businesses all over the world are finding themselves in unexplored territory.
 Each working to put measures in place to boost holiday sales and generate interest in products and services.
 The need to plan ahead effectively, sell and promote online, encourage clients to buy before the rush, deliver virtual incentives, reward those that make and impact, personalize experiences, and maintain rewards that cater to changing consumer preferences and customer service initiatives can all be advantageous.
 Also ensure you keep the lines of communication open, to help showcase the human factor, as this season is not business as usual brands will have to work harder than ever to earn the loyalty of their customers.
-If you’re looking to rise above the challenges, refer to these tips to ensure your brand stands out.
+If you’re looking to rise above the challenges, DCR Strategies can help.